anmolblues/hello-world/README.md

 # hello-world
 first repo
-trying out github for first time
+Trying out github for first time, this is edit to readme.